What changes about a filtration upgrade once you cross into Echo Park

 Local proof angle for Echo Park filtration upgrade.

-The strongest closeout is readable six months later by a different technician.
-For Echo Park, the scope should explain how the Eastside basin weather pattern affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+Documentation is the part of the install that keeps working after the truck leaves.
+For Echo Park, the scope should explain how LADWP and SoCalGas documentation and utility context affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the filtration upgrade conversation starts with the home: bungalows, duplexes, hillside rentals, and small additions.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.